cockroachdb/docs/v21.1/backup.md

 <section class="filter-content" markdown="1" data-scope="gcs">

+{{site.data.alerts.callout_info}}
-The examples in this section use the `AUTH=specified` parameter.
-For more detail on how to pass your Google Cloud Storage credentials with this parameter, or, how to use `implicit` authentication, read the [Use Cloud Storage for Bulk Operations page](use-cloud-storage-for-bulk-operations.html#authentication).
+The examples in this section use the `AUTH=specified` parameter, which will be the default behavior in v21.2 and beyond for connecting to Google Cloud Storage.
+For more detail on how to pass your Google Cloud Storage credentials with this parameter, or, how to use `implicit` authentication, read [Use Cloud Storage for Bulk Operations — Authentication](use-cloud-storage-for-bulk-operations.html#authentication).
+{{site.data.alerts.end}}

 ### Backup a cluster